8 editing tips from my photo editor

 Jenna has been editing weddings for us for almost 3 years and it has changed our whole business.

 After a wedding, I load the images, back up the images, cull the images, and then I hand it over to Jenna.
 From there, she syncs similar photos with our Brittley preset suite, makes final adjustments (crop/exposure/contrast tweaks) and then she hands it back over to me.
 It's a simple process that brings so much joy to both of us!
-I get to bless my sister through my business and she gets to work on beautiful photos.
+I get to bless my sister through my business and she blesses my clients and their whole wedding gallery.

 She says this is her dream job, but nothing can be as dreamy as the work she's putting out!